CPLUG/cplug.org-old/about/alums.md

 Note that most of them idle in the channel while at work, so your response (if you get one) could take hours or days.

-If you're an alumni and would like to be included here, please file a pull request on [github.com/CPLUG/cplug.org](https://github.com/CPLUG/cplug.org).
+If you're an alumnus and would like to be included here, please file a pull request on [github.com/CPLUG/cplug.org](https://github.com/CPLUG/cplug.org).

 * toc
 {:toc}